 ALAN "SUCIA" SMITH

-Alan "Sucia" Smith, songwriter and guitarist, learned to play music from his neighbor and former Porchista Jeff Ecklund, and was drawn to songwriting through his life experiences.
+Alan "Sucia" Smith, songwriter and guitarist, learned to play music from his neighbor and former Porchista Jeff Ecklund, and was drawn to songwriting.
 When he's not pushing local music, he might be found building houses out of poo and bamboo in a remote tropical farm town.

 ADAM "DEVIL HANDS" FALZER